The oral pill provides on-going protection from pregnancy when taken daily. It comes in a pack that lasts for a month.

 What else should you know?

 - The pill has to be taken at the same time each day for most of the month.
-Regularly forgetting to take the pill could make it fail.
+Regularly forgetting to take the pill could cause it to fail.

 - The pill is not suitable for everyone.
 The hormones in it can be harmful for a small number of women.